 Looking for an alternative to traditional corned beef and cabbage?
-Chef William Sauer of Sharp Grossmont Hospital shares some authentic Irish fare for a twist on the traditional.
-So don your shamrock apron and try these recipes for your St. Patrick's Day meal, or use your leftovers for a next-day treat.
+Don your shamrock apron and try these recipes for your St. Patrick's Day meal, or use your leftovers for a next-day treat.
 Look for pre-trimmed corned beef at your local market or trim the fat yourself for a healthier meal.

 Irish Potato and Corned Beef Cakes